jordanranson/recette/recipes/cocktails/old-bow-river.md

 ---
 title: Old Bow River
-description: A Black Manhattan variation made with wheat whiskey and amaro vermouth.
+description: A Black Manhattan variation made with wheat whisky and amaro vermouth.
 summary: >
-    The Old Bow River is a twist on the Black Manhattan, featuring a local wheat whiskey from Wild Life Distillery in Canmore, Alberta.
-The sweet, earthy notes of the whiskey blend with the amaro vermouth, offering flavors of banana bread, cherries, and rich chocolate.
+    The Old Bow River is a twist on the Black Manhattan, featuring a local wheat whisky from Wild Life Distillery in Canmore, Alberta.
+The sweet, earthy notes of the whisky blend with the amaro vermouth, offering flavors of banana bread, cherries, and rich chocolate.
 author: Jordan Ranson
-tags: manhattan, amaro, vermouth, whiskey
+tags: manhattan, amaro, vermouth, whisky
 created: 2024-10-16
 modified: 2024-10-16
 yield: 1